We are approaching the last few days of the month and quarter.

 The knee jerk reaction for many sales leaders is to schedule an unprecedented amount of internal forecast calls to track movement in deals.
 The pressure is on!
 I get it.

 A few things for sales leaders and their boards to think about before sh*t hits the fan.

 Don't let the craziness trickle down to your front line.
-They need you to maintain your composure to come up with creative ideas to ensure you and your buyers reach a mutually agreeable solution by March 31.
+They need you to maintain your composure to come up with creative ideas to ensure you and your buyers reach a mutually agreeable solution by the end of the quarter.
 That's your job.
 You have the experience remember.

 It's a given that your first line sales managers have met all the people involved in the buying process with your sellers.
 If not, that's on you.
 If you've done your job right, you too have also met all the key people in the must win-deals.
 If not, that's on you too.

 Reflect.
 Have you done everything you could have done to support your people in these deals?
 Have you looked at your own network to see who can walk you into that elusive key executive?
 If you've been building and nurturing your network effectively, that should be easy.
 Have you studied the must-win opportunity with the first line sales manager, rep and cross functional team to ensure you have all people in the consensus purchase covered?
 Have you spoken with leaders in your network at other companies who have sold into the same buyers and sought their guidance on how to get it done?
 Do you have a network that you can lean on for questions of this nature?

 Really reflect.
 Have you set your sales organization up for success?
 Have you provided them with the RIGHT training to be successful?
 Do they have the tools, and knowledge of how to use those tools, to get to the right people?
 If not, that's on you too.